pmcxs/region-locator/README.md

 ## Configuration

-Included with the source code is a dataset that contains the polygons of all countries in the world, obtained from https://www.naturalearthdata.com/downloads/10m-cultural-vectors/
+Included with the source code is a sample dataset that contains the polygons of all countries in the world, obtained from https://www.naturalearthdata.com/downloads/10m-cultural-vectors/

 The default configuration matches this dataset, configured at `datasource.json`